 You’ll see a confirmation message in green appear.
 That means your request was accepted.

-But that doesn’t mean your information is off Whitepages entirely.
-Whitepages has “Premium” listings, which have a lot more private and sensitive information.
-Because those listings are separate from the public ones we just found, your request won’t work or remove data from any “Premium” listings.
+This doesn’t remove your information from Whitepages entirely.
+Whitepages maintains “Premium” listings, which include significantly more private and sensitive information.
+Since these premium listings are separate from the public profiles we just removed, your opt-out request won’t affect or remove data from any “Premium” listings.

 Pro Tip: Stay 10 steps ahead of data brokers by using a VPN to keep your data private and off broker sites.
 Check out our VPN comparison guide to find one that works for you.
 Or, just choose one of our favorite VPNs.